Zorba-the-buddhah/Zorba-The-Buddhah.github.io/index.md

   <img src="./assets/image/atr-bands-thumb.png" alt="ATR Bands Thumbnail" width="300" height="169">
   <div class="description">
     <h3><a href="./indicators/atr-bands">ATR Bands</a></h3>
-    <p>The ATR Bands indicator is a powerful tool that overlays dynamic support and resistance bands on your price chart.
-By leveraging the Average True Range (ATR), it adapts to market volatility, providing traders with a reliable measure to identify potential breakout or reversal points.
+    <p>The ATR Bands indicator is a tool that overlays dynamic support and resistance bands on your price chart.
+By leveraging the ATR, it adapts to market volatility, providing traders with a reliable measure to identify potential breakout or reversal points.
 Ideal for traders looking to enhance their technical analysis toolkit with volatility-adjusted price bands.</p>
   </div>
 </div>